EdddieN/machinon/documentation/machinon_install_guide.md

 ```
 sudo nano /boot/cmdline.txt
 ```
+Remove the text `console=serial0,115200` if it appears in the command line.
-If appears, remove the following text `console=serial0,115200` See [https://www.raspberrypi.org/documentation/configuration/uart.md](https://www.raspberrypi.org/documentation/configuration/uart.md) for more info.
+See [https://www.raspberrypi.org/documentation/configuration/uart.md](https://www.raspberrypi.org/documentation/configuration/uart.md) for more info.

 ### Adding modules